 As the glow of graduation dims‚ newly-minted professionals are coming face-to-face with the harsh realities of a still-struggling economy and the fact that their degree might not be as valuable as they’d hoped.

-Our Los Angeles bankruptcy attorneys have learned that over the last several years‚ the number of college graduates who are working in fields that don’t require a college degree has risen steadily.
+Our Woodland Hills bankruptcy attorneys have learned that over the last several years‚ the number of college graduates who are working in fields that don’t require a college degree has risen steadily.

 Economists call this “mal-employment.”
 As of today‚ it has reached 36.7 percent – more than one-third – for college-educated employees below the age of 25.
 That’s according to research conducted by the director at the Center for Labor Market Studies at Northeastern University.

 - 2007 – 27.4 percent

 - 2010 – 32 percent

 - 2012 – 37 percent

 One might take comfort in the fact that it’s dipped slightly over the last 12 months‚ but the reality is the amount is negligible – .03 percent.

 The end result of this is that we have people who are educated and qualified to embark on careers as attorneys‚ teachers‚ journalists or executives.
 Instead‚ they are working as bartenders‚ retail clerks and construction laborers.

 Now‚ there is nothing wrong with the latter career fields‚ but it’s not the reason these individuals went to school.
 The paychecks are almost certainly not what these individuals expected to earn‚ especially now that they are burdened with the added cost of having to repay student loans‚ with interest rates doubling as of July 1.